Family Stories

 Marcella Babb of 1 Festing Grove, Southsea, died on 9 Oct 1963, at 80.

 David Nicholas Bicknell never married.
 He died of a cardiac arrest on 22 Jan 1987 (Q1/1987 in PORTSMOUTH (4971E) Volume 20 Page 1011), two days after his 78th birthday.
 The retired production controller still lived at 1 Festing Grove, Southsea.
-His place of birth listed on his death certificate was India.
-The records show that he was, in fact, born in Southsea, so I wonder if his father spent time in India while he was growing up, or did David only think it was India, being just a small child in the Mediterranean heat of Malta?
+On his death certificate, his place of birth was listed as India.
+Records show that he was born in Southsea, so I wonder if his father spent time in India while he was growing up, or did David only think it was India, being just a small child in the Mediterranean heat of Malta?

 Festing Grove, Southsea